Bombastos/ds-projekt1-bank/README.md

 * moreover we have 2 additional features: the education in years and the yearly salary of an employee during his/her first year.

 # Linear Regression
-We use a Multi Linear Model to train and test our data.
+We use a multivariate linear regression model to train and test our data, in order to make prediction.